vtexdocs/dev-portal-content/docs/legacy-cms/shelf-template-controls.md

 Includes a buy button that inserts the product into the cart and keeps the customer in the shop window.

-_OBS: The above control needs the `$product.AmountInCart` control to add a desired quantity textbox to add to the cart._
+> ℹ️ The above control needs the `$product.AmountInCart` control to add a desired quantity textbox to add to the cart.

 `$product.AmountInCart`

 Inserts a textbox element to set the desired quantity of the product to be added to the cart.

-_OBS: This control is used in conjunction with the control `$product.ButtonBuyModal(false,true)`_
+> ℹ️ This control is used in conjunction with the control `$product.ButtonBuyModal(false,true)`.

 ### Others